davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 This function requires a vector containing correlation coefficients, a vector containing the number of observations that went in to each corresponding correlation coefficient, and a vector containing names or identifiers of each correlation (character strings).

-This function draws heavily on the 'agricolae' package, particularly the 'orderPvalue' function.
-Thank you, Felipe de Mendiburu!
+This function draws heavily on the 'agricolae' package, particularly the 'orderPvalue' and 'lastC' functions.
+Thank you Felipe de Mendiburu!

 Works Cited